White House Staff Secretary Rob Porter Has Resigned Amid Reports He Abused Two Ex-Wives

 Before the Daily Mail published its first story on Tuesday, the White House press shop canceled other meetings and went into crisis mode to figure out how to respond.

+Porter, in securing a high-level White House job, likely had to undergo a vigorous background check, which almost certainly would have turned up the protective order.
+Both of Porter's former wives told CNN they spoke to FBI investigators last year as part of the process for Porter to obtain a security clearance, and they said they were truthful about their experiences in their marriages.
+Sanders said Wednesday that the White House would not comment on whether or not Porter was ultimately granted a security clearance for his position, which involved handling information read by the president.

-Despite the protective order and the FBI reportedly learning about the allegations of abuse during Porter's White House background check, a former White House official said Trump aides likely kept Porter on and continue to defend him now because the allegations go against the person they've seen in the Oval Office.
+But a former White House official said Trump aides likely kept Porter on and continue to defend him now because the allegations go against the person they've seen in the Oval Office.

 "I think if the right questions were being asked Rob, being the whip smart, soft-spoken, and otherwise congenial and clean cut person he is, gave a satisfying explanation," the former official said.
 "You just don't get that vibe from him and if he said the restraining orders were meritless, I think people would have believed him."

-Sanders added at Wednesday's briefing that Porter was "not pressured" to resign, and that she is unsure if President Trump saw the images of his ex-wife with a black eye.
+Sanders added at Wednesday's briefing that Porter was "not pressured" to resign, and that she is unsure if President Trump had seen the images of his ex-wife with a black eye.

 Porter had reportedly already been considering offers to leave the administration well before the allegations surfaced Tuesday.

-The White house released a number of statements praising Porter, making it clear that he had not been fired despite the allegations of abuse against him.
+The White House released a number of statements praising Porter, making it clear that he had not been fired despite the allegations of abuse against him.

-Kelly in a statement called Porter "a man of true integrity and honor."
+Kelly in a statement earlier Wednesday called Porter "a man of true integrity and honor."

-"I can’t say enough good things about him," Kelly's said in the statement.
+"I can’t say enough good things about him," Kelly said in the initial statement.
 "He is a friend, a confidante and a trusted professional.
 I am proud to serve alongside him."

-In another strongly-worded statement released by the White House, Porter's old boss, Utah Sen. Orrin Hatch, called the allegations against him a "vile attack on such a decent man," adding, "shame on any publication that would print this."
+In another strongly worded statement released by the White House, Porter's old boss, Utah Sen. Orrin Hatch, called the allegations against him a "vile attack on such a decent man," adding, "shame on any publication that would print this."

 Hatch's office, however, released a different statement after Porter resigned.
 "I do not know the details of Rob's personal life.
 Domestic violence in any form is abhorrent and unacceptable."